 Both liberal and conservative spokespersons promote the status quo — more Big Government.
 Despite impassioned rhetoric claiming that they’re for freedom.

 Big Government dominates conversations not just in the mainstream media, but everywhere.
-Proposals to shrink today’s Big Government are rare even on the Internet or in everyday conversation.
-Even among Libertarians and libertarian think tanks and publications, which talk more about what they’re against — than what they’re for.
+Proposals to shrink today’s Big Government are rare even among Libertarians and libertarian think tanks and publications, which talk more about what they’re against — than what they’re for.

 This keeps Big Government in the driver’s seat — and keeps the option of a small, Libertarian government off the table.